 If your internet connection speed is less than 3 mbps, this may be contributing to the videos ability to load or play without interruption.
 We recommend reaching out to your internet provider to see if you can increase your speed.

 Instead of Wi-Fi, connect to the Internet using Ethernet cable.
 This will improve internet speed and also make it consistent.
-Thus, you can have smooth network for streaming video.
+Thus, you can have a smooth network for streaming video.

 Cookies and temp files slow your system impacting the browser ability to load videos seamlessly.
 Go to your browser’s settings and remove the temporary Internet files and cookies.
 Instructions on how to clear cookies and browser history can be found here.

-Many times slow streaming video problems are caused due to excess of programs running in the background.
+Many times slow streaming video problems are caused due to excess programs running in the background.
 When you want to access any web-based video, shutdown all applications, unnecessary windows.

 Check to see if the device you are using to access the online course (laptop, tablet or phone) are updated.
-Often times this can interrupt the overall performance of the computer.
+Oftentimes this can interrupt the overall performance of the computer.

 Firewalls in your computer network or antivirus in the system may prevent streaming of videos.
 Turn them off for some time till you access the website and watch the video.
 Make sure you turn them on after watching the videos.

 If after reading the above tips on how to improve streaming ability for the Online Course, you are still experiencing issues, please complete the Technical Issues form further down this page.
-Once the form has been completed and sent to our Technical Issues team, will be in touch within 24 hours.
+Once the form has been completed and sent to our Technical Issues team, we will be in touch within 24 hours.
 If the tips we provided proved useful, please let us know.

 Make sure to click the ‘Mark as Complete’ button at the bottom of each daily lesson page to progress to the next lesson.